 The trail starts just to the left of the visitor centre (as you’re facing the lake) The trail is a circular route around the lake and is accessible by foot, cycle, buggy or wheelchair.
 It features many interactive obstacles including; puzzle boards, zip lines and more…

 The Blown Away adventure trail book can be purchased from the visitor centre at Pugneys Country Park for £6.99.
-However, a small activity sheet can be downloaded and printed direct from the Wakefield Council website.
+However, a small activity sheet can be downloaded and printed directly from the Wakefield Council website.

 There are other walks that extend off from Pugneys park and into the surrounding areas including the nearby Sandal Castle.
 This information sheet from the Wakefield Council website provides further details.